 SensoriaPro is our unique, informal gathering of composers, filmmakers, music publishers, music supervisors, games developers and festivals all under one roof to discuss the latest innovations in music and the moving image.
 A must-attend event with a stunning line up of speakers, direct access to international buyers and informal, friendly networking.
-Tickets are now onsale and the full programme for 2018’s edition of SensoriaPro will be announced mid next year.
+Tickets are now onsale and the full programme for 2018’s edition of SensoriaPro will be announced shortly.

 SensoriaPro 2017 featured the following:

 Can animals rock to rhythm or recognise a melody?
 Naturalist and presenter Chris Packham and internationally acclaimed musician and composer Nitin Sawhney believe some can.
 We’re delighted to welcome them both to SensoriaPro where they will discuss their use of new research, examining how and why certain animals respond to music, that resulted in Nitin’s compositions performed by the City of Birmingham Symphony Orchestra.

 Geoff Barrow (Portishead, Beak>, Invada Records) will talk about his work on soundtracks such as Alex Garland’s Ex Machina and the forthcoming Annihilation plus scoring, among others, Ben Wheatley’s Free Fire and Black Mirror (5th episode, series 3).

 Geoff will also discuss his inspirational and extensive career with Portishead, a hugely successful and vast catalogue of production work, co-founding Invada Records (the label created to promote alternative music and scores to movies and games) and Beak> – the three piece band that formed in 2009, a pure celebration of music creation.